 CAM, an investment advisor registered with the SEC under the Investment Advisers Act of 1940, as amended, serves as the Fund's investment advisor.
-As of August 1, 2018, CAM had assets under management of approximately \$110 million.
-Ares Capital, an investment advisor registered with the SEC under the Advisers Act, serves as the Fund's investment sub-advisor.
-As of June 30, 2018, Ares Capital, including its investment advisory affiliates, had assets under supervision of approximately \$121 billion.
+CAM is a joint venture between affiliates of Ares and CION and is controlled by Ares.
+As of June 30, 2019, CION had assets under management of approximately \$1.9 billion.
+As of June 30, 2019, Ares Capital, including its investment advisory affiliates, had assets under supervision of approximately \$142 billion.
 For more information regarding CAM and Ares Capital, see "The Advisor and Sub-Advisor" in the Prospectus.
 For more information on the services provided by the Advisors to the Fund, see "Management of the Fund" in the Prospectus.

 The Investment Advisory Agreement (the "Investment Advisory Agreement") was approved by the Board and became effective on December 6, 2016.
 The Investment Sub-Advisory Agreement was approved by the Board and became effective on December 6, 2016.
 The Investment Advisory Agreement and the Investment Sub-Advisory Agreement will continue in effect for successive periods of twelve months, provided that each continuance is specifically approved at least annually by both (1) the vote of a majority of the Board or the vote of a majority of the outstanding securities of the Fund entitled to vote and (2) by the vote of a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on such approval.
 In addition, the Investment Advisory Agreement and the Investment Sub-Advisory Agreement have termination provisions that allow the parties to terminate the agreement without penalty.
 The Investment Advisory Agreement, the Investment Sub-Advisory Agreement and the Administration Agreements may be terminated at any time, without penalty, by the Advisors and/or State Street upon 60 days' notice to the Fund, as applicable.
-The Investment Advisory Agreement was amended and restated by the Board on December 12, 2017, effective February 1, 2018.
-The Investment Advisory Agreement was most recently renewed and approved by the Board on September 25, 2018, with an amended and restated Investment Advisory Agreement effective as of November 30, 2018.
+The Investment Advisory Agreement was amended and restated by the Board on December 12, 2017, effective February 1, 2018, and further amended and restated on September 25, 2018, effective as of November 30, 2018.